openforcefield/standards/docs/enhancement-proposals/off-ep-0000.md

 1. **Informational** OFF-EPs provide general, non-binding guidance to the community but do not propose a new feature.
 1. **Process** OFF-EPs describe a change that may not be technical in nature but requires community input.

-[comment]: <> (The types are copied from PEPs, which are more elaborate.
-Can we just drop this section? i.e. is it worth the overhead to separate out EPs by these distinctions?)

 ## Workflow

 The OFF-EP process begins with a new idea for Open Force Field infrastructure and/or community.